vincecampanale/blog/_posts/2018-03-22-testing-custom-events-angular.markdown

 ```

 I won't go into the details of how this set up works, as it's outside the scope of this post.
 [Angular's testing tutorial](https://angular.io/guide/testing) is a great resource to learn more about it.
-What matters is that we can test everything we need to test using the `component` and `button`.
+What matters is that we can test everything we need to test using `component` and `button`.

 Every custom `@Output` must get triggered by another event.
 Whether that event be a click in the DOM, a response from the server, a custom event on yet another nested child component, there must be a cause for the `emit` method to be called.
 The first step is to mock that cause and ensure the `EventEmitter` actually emits.

 We know from the component code that a click event on the button should make the `onClick()` method run.
 The `change` property's `emit` method should be called when `onClick()` executes.
 We can get `onClick()` to execute in two ways: mock a `click` on the button, or just call `component.onClick()` directly.

-One of many ways to mock a `click` on the button is this:
+Here is one of many ways to mock a `click` on the button:

 ```
 button.nativeElement.click();